kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I'm shocked.
 - This was the picture I took in August when I was trying to see [how big my bum was](august.md#i-take-a-picture-of-myself-in-my-pants).
 - It looks doctored a little; the top half is not me, but the bottom half does indeed look like me.
-- It's a tweet from a woman I follow, but I never saw the picture before.
+- It's on a tweet from a woman I follow, but I never saw the picture before.
 - I know immediately that, without any doubt, hackers have sound and video clips of me [masturbating in Lourdes on Good Friday](april.md#good-friday).
 - I show my friend Sally in Lourdes this search result in person; using the Google search function on my mobile as she watches.
 - Hackers remove this result from Google search the day after I post a screenshot of it on Twitter in January 2024.